haduy92/order-service/README.md

   - Auth API: user signup, login, and logout
   - Card API: search with paging (Full-Text search in Postgres), create, read, update, and delete cards
   - AI enhancement: generate a few definition sentences for a vocabulary world.
   - Global exception handler: allow only intended error details are sent to client
   - Authentication with JwtBearer
 * CI/CD: not implemented
 * Deployment: not implemented

 ## Limitations

-1. Using only jwt bearer token for api authentication causes a security hole when an user signout from webapp but another party is able to steal the token.
-Then that party can still call api using that token.
+1. Using only jwt bearer token for api authentication causes a security hole when an user signout from webapp but if another party is able to steal the token, then that party can still abuse api using that token.
    - Current solution: set token expiration time to 5 min
    - Better solution: store token along with user id in redis db when singin/singup and delete it when singout
 1. Can only generate text for a prompt